 Preparation

-The night before : We made the preferment.
+The night before : We make the preferment.

-1. In a bowl, mix the flour together with the water, yeast and salt.
-Remember that we should not add these last two ingredients together, better separately.
+1. In a bowl, mix the flours with the water, yeast and salt.
+Remember that you should not add these last two ingredients together, rather separately.

-2. Mix well until a homogeneous mixture is obtained.
-Cover with film and put in the fridge overnight.
+2. Mix well until you obtain a homogeneous mixture.
+Cover with film and place in the refrigerator overnight.

-3. If we do it in a cold season, we can leave it in the coldest part of the house at room temperature overnight.
+3. If we do it during a cold season, we can leave it in the coldest part of the house at room temperature overnight.

 The next day : We prepare our bread.